dev88jerry/AeroPlane-Chess/README.md

-# AeroPlane
+# AeroPlane Chess

-## Final project

-Final project fall 2020
+Game coded for a personal summer project using QT C++, release file can be unzipped to run the .exe to start the game.